microsoft/scs25-copilot-studio-extensibility/docs/index.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](../LICENSE) file for details.
+This project is licensed under the MIT License.

 ---